python/cpython/Doc/library/shlex.rst

 .. attribute:: shlex.punctuation_chars

+   A read-only property.
 Characters that will be considered punctuation.
 Runs of punctuation characters will be returned as a single token.
 However, note that no semantic validity checking will be performed: for example, '>>>' could be returned as a token, even though it may not be recognised as such by shells.